Since our inception in 1992, we have:

 As our success grows, so do the expectations of the community.
 Future projects include working with the City of Davis to help create a 40-year urban forest management plan, plant 1,000 trees, and implement a career and college readiness program in Urban Forestry.

 We are committed to educating the public about trees because we view urban and community forestry as an integral part of a healthy environment.
-Teaching people to plant and care for trees increases environmental awareness and empowers our citizens as stewards of our community, country, and planet.
+Teaching people to plant and care for trees increases environmental awareness and empowers our citizens as stewards of our community, country, and the planet.
 Planting a tree is much more than a fun outdoor activity.
 It reduces pollution, provides cooling shade on a summer’s day, brings neighbors together, increases property values, reduces crime, fosters community cooperation, and provides habitat for local wildlife.